-Reformation Day is at the end of this month, so why not have a Reformation Party?
+Reformation Day is at the end of October, so why not have a Reformation Party?

 Our family hosted a Night of Reformation (or Day of Reformation) several years when our kids were younger.
 As they grew older, they helped plan our Reformation parties.
 Our kids still have fond memories of those parties.

 Before I go any further, you might be wondering what is Reformation Day …

 Reformation Day is the day that Martin Luther nailed his 95 theses on the church door on Halloween, October 31st, 1517.
 It is one of the turning-points in the history of the world, especiallyl the church.
 When Martin Luther nailed those 95 discussion points to the door of the Wittenburg Church, the Protestant Reformation was born.